Case Interview Math: The Complete Guide (2026)

 • Addition: 1/3 + 1/4 = 4/12 + 3/12 = 7/12

-You should also memorize common fraction-to-percentage conversions.
-Knowing instantly that 1/8 = 12.5% or that 3/7 is roughly 43% will save you valuable time.
-Having coached hundreds of candidates, I can tell you that percentage fluency is the single fastest way to speed up your case math.
+Also memorize common fraction-to-percentage conversions.
+Knowing instantly that 1/8 = 12.5% or that 1/7 is roughly 14.3% saves 30 seconds every time one comes up.
+Having coached hundreds of candidates, I can tell you percentage fluency is the single fastest way to speed up your case math.

-You need to solve simple equations with one unknown variable.
+You need to solve simple equations with one unknown.
 The most common application is breakeven analysis, where you set profit equal to zero and solve for the unknown quantity.

 What Formulas Should You Memorize for Case Interviews?